ssciwr/AMMICO/README.md

     1. Language detection
     1. Translation into English or other languages
 1. Content extraction from the images
-    1. Textual summary of the image content ("image caption") that can be analyzed further using the above tools
+    1. Textual summary of the image content ("image caption")
     1. Feature extraction from the images: User inputs query and images are matched to that query (both text and image query)
     1. Question answering about image content
-1. Content extractioni from the videos
+1. Content extraction from videos
-    1. Textual summary of the video content that can be analyzed further
+    1. Textual summary of the video content
     1. Question answering about video content
 1. Color analysis
     1. Analyse hue and percentage of color on image